icecube/icetray-public/cmake/meta-project-docs/source/netiquette.rst

 * When did the problem start?
 * Can you reduce this to a portion of code that fails?

+**If you are not using a meta-project, or have added a module to a meta-project, please specify clearly in your email if you did such a thing.** Obviously it is difficult to diagnose problems e.g. compiling code, when one doesn't know what code is being compiled.

 Isolate the problem.
 ^^^^^^^^^^^^^^^^^^^^